 Each year, we receive between 11,000 and 12,000 reports raising concerns about the solicitors and legal businesses we regulate.
-The diagram on the following page gives an overview of what happens once we start looking into a concern.
+The 'Key stages when considering a concern' [#key] diagram gives an overview of what happens once we start looking into a concern.